 Lake View - Brownville is a very small town located in the state of Maine.
-With a population of 1,331 people and just one neighborhood, Lake View - Brownville is the 245th largest community in Maine.
-Lake View - Brownville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,320 people and just one neighborhood, Lake View - Brownville is the 245th largest community in Maine.
+Lake View - Brownville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Lake View - Brownville is generally considered to be a blue-collar town.
 46.70% of the Lake View - Brownville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lake View - Brownville is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Lake View - Brownville who work in office and administrative support (17.60%), food service (7.34%), and sales jobs (6.60%).